Samuel-Brito19/Car-Rental-Frontend/README.md

 # Car Rental

-This is a car rental site created by me.
-My ideia with this project is test my abilities in both frontend and backend in a more complex project.
+This is a car rental project created by me with the intention of test my abilities in both frontend and backend.
+It working by simple choosing a date for pick the car and a date for return it, choose a car from your preference and make a rent!
+You can also see all the rents that you make.

-In this project,I use Fastify and React.
+## Technologies used:

+ReactJS - Frontend
+Fastify - Backend

 ## Images